German prosecutors open murder investigation into Eritrean in Frankfurt | DW | 30.07.2019

 Political reactions

-Politicians from several political parties have weighed in to the debates set off by the attack in Frankfurt.
+The shock of the incident has spread throughout Germany, reigniting political debates about immigration and safety at railway stations.
 "After this horrible crime there need to be fast and noticeable consequences for the perpetrator," Philipp Amthor, interior policy spokesman for Angela Merkel's Christian Democratic Union (CDU), told dpa.
 "On top of the criminal procedures, measures to end residency need to be discussed.
 On top of that I am open to a discussion about better security provisions at our railway stations."

 Martin Burkert, transport spokesman for the Social Democratic Party (SPD), told the Bild newspaper on Tuesday that there was a lack of police officers at major railway stations.

-Alice Weidel, leader of the far-right Alternative for Germany (AfD), has already tweeted four times about the incident, blaming the killing on the "borderless welcome culture" throughout Europe.
+Meanwhile, Alice Weidel, leader of the far-right Alternative for Germany (AfD), had tweeted four times about the incident by Tuesday afternoon, blaming the 8-year-old's death on the "borderless welcome culture" throughout Europe.

 German police arrested a man after he shoved a boy and his mother in front of an oncoming train at Frankfurt's main station.
 The child was hit by a train and killed.
 The motive for the attack was not immediately clear.
 (29.07.2019)